DavidJohnQuinlan/python_packages/README.md

 are many reasons why you might wish to create a Python package.

 In this repository I will explore how to create a simple Python package.
-I will create a Python package of the Flask application which was defined previously in my `docker_flask_app` repository.
+I will create a Python package of the Flask application which was defined previously in the `docker_flask_app` repository.

 ### Creating a Python Package
 The structure of this repository is a common structure that is employed with creating a Python package.
-This structure involves an flask_application folder containing the main python script which in this case is called `flask_application.py`.
-It is also required that the flask_application folder contains a `__init__.py` script.
+This structure involves a `flask_application` folder containing the main python script which in this case is called `flask_application.py`.
+It is also required that the `flask_application` folder contains a `__init__.py` script.

 Next, we will add the `setup.py` script which enables the creation of your Python package.
 The `setup.py` script will have the following general format: